 Of course, if you do start a podcast then you probably want people to listen to it, other than your parents and your best friend, right?!

 There are many different ways that you can market your podcast but one of the best is social media because as it turns out, podcast listeners are avid social media users.
-64% of monthly podcast listeners check social media at least ‘several times a day.’
+94% of monthly podcast listeners are active on at least one social media channel.

 Of course, much like podcasting, social media is crowded so you want to be smart and strategic with the way you use social media to promote your podcast.

-Here are nine useful social media tips for podcasters that can help you promote your podcast and grow your community.
+Here are nine useful ways for promoting podcasts on social media that can help you promote your podcast and grow your community.

 You have plenty of choices for social media platforms but there is a perfect one for you.
 Which one is it?